Ashwin7mak/qbui/ui/README.md

 ## Testing
 ###Lint and Code Style tests
-Running `grunt codeStandards` will run the jshint and jscs tasks to validate the javascript (lint) and assure the code is formatted to qbui coding styles.
+Running `grunt codeStandards` will run the jshint and jscs tasks.
+These tasks validate the javascript follows best practices and ensures the code is formatted to our qbui coding styles.

+Look at the .jshintrc and .jscscrc files for the lint rules and coding standards

 ###Unit tests